 The first thing you need to determine when identifying if a lease exists in a contract is if the contract conveys the right to control the use of identified property, plant, or equipment (an identified asset) for a period in exchange for consideration.
 It does not sound as though you have the right to control the use of the asset, so I would suggest you do not have an embedded lease in this case.

-LeaseQuery offers software for the new lease accounting standard that helps companies manage and account for their leases.
-Rather than relying on Excel spreadsheets, our clients use LeaseQuery to get alerts for critical dates (renewals, etc), calculate the straight-line amortization of rent and TI allowances per GAAP, provide the required monthly journal entries (for both capital and operating leases) and provide the commitment disclosure reports required in the notes and the MD&A. Contact us here.
+LeaseQuery provides enterprise software for the new lease accounting standard that helps businesses manage and account for their leases.
+Rather than relying on Excel spreadsheets, our clients use LeaseQuery to get alerts for critical dates (renewals, etc), calculate the straight-line amortization of rent and TI allowances per GAAP, provide the required monthly journal entries (for both capital and operating leases) and provide the commitment disclosure reports required in the notes and the MD&A.